buditanrim/buditanrim.github.io/_posts/2021-01-11-grain-of-salt.md

 It's an American English idiom.

 I first learned this concept when I was in San Francisco.
 English is not my first language, so I had a hard time understand this concept.
-It's a powerful concept to help me navigate throughout my career.
+Turned out, it's a powerful concept to help me navigate throughout my career.

 It means to view something with skepticism or not to interpret something literally.